2026_CGAC_image_NAV

 Our beautiful beach community has supported and nurtured LGBTQ artists, performers and musicians since it began, which is why we are dedicated to presenting films that bring gay history to life.
 It's vital that we don't forget our past, and by taking a look back at where we've come from, we may have a better vision of the future.

 The festival began as a way of sharing the archival films, current documentaries and experimental works that reflect Cherry Grove (Fire Island) from our extraordinary past to our colorful present.
-The CGACFF also showcases projects that speak to our unique environment and outrageous community, from film makers everywhere.
+The CGACFF also spotlight projects that speak to our unique environment and outrageous community, from film makers everywhere.

 The Cherry Grove Archives Committee (CGAC) has diligently been preserving everything from 8 millimeter films to family albums- all donated by members of the community who have graciously decided to share their lives and experiences.